oliverychen/oliverychen.github.io/pages/blog/index.md

 <span style="background-color: lightgrey">We believe, however, that to have an intuition in any area, one must have experience of that area or knowledge of it, to provide a conclusion or statement, whether correct or incorrect.</span>

 <br>
-Of course, intuition could change overtime, because our view (prior information) of the world changes.
+Certainly, intuition could change overtime, because our view (prior information) of the world changes.
 Hence, we could update our Bayesian intuition to one that is "dynamic", namely:
 <center>
 <img center src="http://latex.codecogs.com/gif.latex?
 \mathcal{I}(\theta (t) \vert D) = \frac{ Pr(D \vert \theta (t) ) Pr (\theta (t)) }